ahmedzzyy/ahmedzzyy/README.md

 - 👋 Hi, I’m @ahmedzzyy
-- 👀 I’m interested in System Design and Desktop App Development
+- 👀 I’m interested in Blockchain, Smart COntracts
-- 🧠 I like Java-Based languages
+- 🧠 I like simple concise clean code.
-- 🌱 I’m currently learning C and C++
+- 🌱 I’m currently learning Rust
-- 💞️ I’m looking to collaborate on Open-Source frameworks and projects which are at an early stage.
+- 💞️ I’m looking to collaborate on projects which are at an early stage.
-- 📫 How to reach me ... - [Currently Not fixed]
+- 📫 How to reach me ... - @twitter